spring-projects/spring-hateoas/readme.md

 * automatically picks up all `RelProvider` implementations in the `ApplicationContext` and bundles them into a `DelegatingRelProvider` available for autowiring.
 Registers providers to consider `@Relation` on domain types as well as Spring MVC controllers.
 If [EVO inflector](https://github.com/atteo/evo-inflector) is on the classpath collection rels are derived using the pluralizing algorithm implemented in the library (see [below](#relprovider-api)).

 ## LinkDiscoverer API
 When working with hypermedia enabled representations, a common task is to find a link with a particular relation type in them.
-Spring HATEOAS provides [JSONPath](https://code.google.com/p/json-path/) based implementations of the `LinkProvider` interface for either the default representation rendering or HAL out of the box.
+Spring HATEOAS provides [JSONPath](https://code.google.com/p/json-path/) based implementations of the `LinkDiscoverer` interface for either the default representation rendering or HAL out of the box.
 When using `@EnableHypermediaSupport` we automatically expose an instance supporting the configured hypermedia type as Spring bean.

 Alternatively you can simply setup and use an instance like this: